Mailman (City Letter Carrier)

 Best Rated

-Asked by Beck about 11 years ago
+Asked by sam over 11 years ago

 OMG!
 After asking you about my on-line application, I got an email inviting me to take the a behavioral assessment test.
 After I took it, I got an appointment to take the 473E.
 Have you got tips on how to approach the MEMORY portion?